Musician Bedtime Stories

 Dennis Wang, Bedtime Story Expert

-7 min 30 sec
+8 min 12 sec

-Marcus and the Moonlit Dance 7 min 30 sec
+Marcus and the Moonlit Dance 8 min 12 sec

-7 min 30 sec
+8 min 12 sec

-Marcus was a young street musician who loved nothing more than strumming his shiny silver guitar beneath the old oak in Maple Park.
+Marcus was a young street musician who loved nothing more than strumming his silver guitar beneath the old oak in Maple Park.

 One spring evening, as the sun melted into pink clouds, a tiny silver butterfly landed on the guitar's neck.

-Dogs wagged in rhythm, squirrels tapped their tails, and even the fountain splashed in time with the beat.
+Dogs wagged in rhythm, squirrels tapped their tails, and the fountain splashed in time with the beat.

-In his dreams, the silver butterfly returned, circling his head while a soft voice explained that the guitar held Moon Rhythm, an ancient magic awakened only by kindness shared through melody.
+In his dreams the silver butterfly returned, circling his head while a soft voice explained that the guitar held Moon Rhythm, an ancient magic awakened only by kindness shared through melody.

-When he woke, sunrise painted his bedroom gold, and he vowed to share joy with anyone who needed it.
+He rubbed it out, stood up, and vowed to share joy with anyone who needed it.

 Over the next days, Marcus played at hospitals, senior centers, and schoolyards.

-Word spread faster than dandelion seeds on a breeze, and soon the mayor requested a concert in the town square.
+Soon the mayor requested a concert in the town square.

-On the night of the show, lanterns glowed like captured fireflies, and families spread blankets across the grass.
+On the night of the show, lanterns glowed like captured fireflies and families spread blankets across the grass.

-Marcus stepped onto a small wooden stage, butterfly pendant borrowed from a friend tucked against his throat.
+Marcus stepped onto a small wooden stage.

 Instantly, feet tapped, hands clapped, and the whole square became a swirling sea of dance.